-About a two-and-a-half hour drive from Santiago (or 90 minutes by helicopter), Puma Lodge is located in the Andean foothills near the Argentine border.
-The lodge is part of the Chilean-owned Noi hotel group, which also has properties in Patagonia, Atacama, Santiago, Easter Island, Chiloé Island, and Robinson Crusoe Island.
+About a two-and-a-half hour drive from Santiago (or 30 minutes by helicopter), Puma Lodge is located in the Andean foothills near the Argentine border.
+The lodge is part of the Chilean-owned Noi hotel group, which also has properties in Patagonia, Atacama, Santiago, and more.
 Opened in 2011, Puma Lodge has a ski chalet feel, with wooden interiors and a large fireplace in the middle of the bar and lounge area.
 The 24 rooms are all the same category, and the design is simple and comfortable with touches such as colorful throws and local artwork.

 Many guests choose Puma Lodge for the heli-skiing, but there’s plenty on offer year-round and for the less intrepid traveler.
 Activities include hiking, horseback riding, or heading out for a picnic lunch by the river.
 There’s also an on-site spa, yoga studio, and wine cave.
 Outdoor hot tubs are great after skiing, and a swimming pool is a draw in the summer months.